farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 }
 ```

 The reason we need to create a separate `ClientProviders` component is because the Frame SDK relies on the browser `window` object, which is not available on the server.
-This is why we need `'use client'` at the top of the file.

-Finally, let's add this providers component to our app layout.
+Finally, let's add this providers component to our app layout and specify the entry point of our frame.
 Edit `app/layout.tsx`:

 ```tsx
 import type { Metadata } from 'next';